Get

 They are also quite a bit more energetic than a Chihuahua.
 Many people describe them as “more” Chihuahua for these reasons.

 They look similar to Chihuahuas but often have the elegant silhouette of the Italian Greyhound.
-Of course, as hybrids, they can inherit any trait from either parent.
+Of course, as a crossbreed, they can inherit any trait from either parent.
 Even dogs in the same litter can differ significantly.
 Some may take after their Chihuahua parent, while others may be more like Italian Greyhounds.
 You never know what you’re going to get when adopting one of these dogs.

 Italian Greyhuahua Characteristics